sirikothe/gotextfsm/README.md

 This is a golang implementation (or version) of Google's TextFSM library.

-Textfsm is a template based state machine for parsing semi-formatted text.
-Originally developed to allow programmatic access to information returned from the command line interface (CLI) of networking devices.
+TextFSM is a template-based state machine for parsing semi-formatted text.
+It was originally developed to allow programmatic access to information returned from the command line interface (CLI) of networking devices.

 The complete documentation about TextFSM is given here: https://github.com/google/textfsm/wiki/TextFSM